Risks of New LLMs:

 -

-- Explanation: A custom LLM might become outdated if not constantly aligned with AI advancements.
+Risk of technological obsolescence. - Explanation: A custom LLM might become outdated if not constantly aligned with AI advancements.

 - Example: An automotive firm's in-car LLM assistant might quickly seem archaic compared to competitors' offerings if not regularly updated.